vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 We use the MS Marco Train split to scrape features for traditional LTR.
 This enables us to use a range of features and the we use the training data to learn the optimal combination of these features.

-For each positive relevant document we sample 50 negatives from the top-k retrieved using a simple linear combination of bm25 scores for body text, doc_t5_query, title and url.
+For each positive relevant document we sample 50 negatives from the top-k retrieved, using a simple linear combination of bm25 scores for body text, doc_t5_query, title and url.
 In total 330,302 queries from the training set is used and 16,845,191 total number of data points.
 We use the efficient
-[Vespa WeakAnd](https://docs.vespa.ai/documentation/using-wand-with-vespa.html) implementation to retrieve efficiently.
+[Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) implementation to retrieve efficiently.

-We handpick 15 [ranking features](https://docs.vespa.ai/documentation/reference/rank-features.html)  which are generally cheap to compute except nativeProximity but we limit it to the rather short title field.
+We handpick 15 [ranking features](https://docs.vespa.ai/en/reference/rank-features.html) which are generally cheap to compute except nativeProximity, but we limit it to the rather short title field.
 We don't do any type of feature normalization or selection except from what LightGBM does.

-We use LightGBM to train our model since Vespa has great support for GBDT models ([LightGBM](https://docs.vespa.ai/documentation/lightgbm.html), [XGBoost](https://docs.vespa.ai/documentation/xgboost.html)).
+We use LightGBM to train our model since Vespa has great support for GBDT models ([LightGBM](https://docs.vespa.ai/en/lightgbm.html), [XGBoost](https://docs.vespa.ai/en/xgboost.html)).
 We tune hyper parameters by observing the performance on the development set.
 We end up with the following hyper parameters and we train for up to 1K iterations with early stopping after 50 iterations if the held out dev set performance does not improve:
 <pre>